 - Loan and Repayment Information

-Students who submit a FAFSA and meet federal eligibility criteria will be offered Direct Unsubsidized and Direct Graduate PLUS loans up to applicable limits and will be provided with repayment information.
+Students who submit a Free Application for Federal Student Aid (FAFSA) and meet federal eligibility criteria will be offered federal Direct Unsubsidized and Direct Graduate PLUS loans up to applicable limits and will be provided with repayment information.

 - Overview of Aid Programs and Eligibility Requirements